-The display shows all of your work on the project.
-It typically includes a display board with a description of your project, your science journal, and any models, samples, photographs or other related items.
+The display shows all of your hard work on your science project.
+It usually includes a display board with a description of your project, your science journal, and any models, samples, photographs or other related items.

 Often a three-sided backboard (available at office supply stores) is used but poster board or cardboard can also work well.
 Use large print for your title and headings so they can be read easily.
 Rather than writing directly onto the backboard it is better to use letters cut out from construction paper or use a word processor to print out information and attach it with a glue stick.